U.S. reveals rapid rollout plan for vaccine after record coronavirus surge

 Officials are concerned about the strain on healthcare systems and overworked providers with hospitalization and deaths expected to spike after millions traveled for Thanksgiving last week and with the Christmas holiday season fast approaching.

-U.S. COVID-19 deaths are projected to nearly double in December to a pandemic-high of more than 70,000 and climb further to more than 76,000 in January before ebbing in February, according to a widely cited model from the University of Washington’s Institute for Health Metrics and Evaluation.
+U.S. COVID-19 deaths are projected to nearly double in December to a pandemic-high of more than 70,000 and climb to over 76,000 in January before ebbing in February, according to a widely cited model from the University of Washington’s Institute for Health Metrics and Evaluation.

-The pandemic and restrictions meant to stop it have ravaged the U.S. economy, but Congress on Tuesday showed signs of moving forward with long-delayed economic relief.
+The pandemic and restrictions meant to stop it have ravaged the U.S. economy.

-A bipartisan group of U.S. senators and members of the House of Representatives proposed a $908 billion relief bill that would fund measures through March 31.
+A bipartisan group of U.S. lawmakers on Tuesday unveiled a $908 billion COVID-19 relief bill aimed at breaking a monthslong deadlock between Democrats and Republicans over new emergency assistance for small businesses, unemployed people and industries.

-U.S. nursing homes are experiencing the worst outbreak of weekly coronavirus cases since the spring, according to the American Health Care Association and National Center for Assisted Living (AHCA/NCAL), a group representing more than 14,000 nursing homes and assisted living facilities in the country.
+U.S. nursing homes are experiencing the worst outbreak of weekly coronavirus cases since the spring, according to the American Health Care Association and National Center for Assisted Living (AHCA/NCAL), which represents more than 14,000 nursing homes and assisted living facilities in the country.

-New York City is seeing a “marked increase” in coronavirus cases and hospitalizations, with hospitals reporting more than 1,100 COVID-19 patients - twice as many as less than three weeks ago and the highest number since early June, Health Commissioner Dr. Dave Chokshi told a news conference on Tuesday.
+New York City is seeing a “marked increase” in coronavirus cases and hospitalizations, with hospitals reporting more than 1,100 COVID-19 patients - double the number from less than three weeks ago and the most since early June, Health Commissioner Dr. Dave Chokshi told a news conference on Tuesday.

+Chokshi said he is issuing a “commissioner’s notice” urging at-risk New Yorkers to stop non-essential activities and stay in as much as possible as the city battles its second coronavirus wave.

 “This escalation unfortunately follows a tragically familiar pattern - cases grow, hospitalizations follow,” Chokshi said.
 “And, sadly, too many result in critical illness or even death.”

-Reporting by Doina Chiacu, Lisa Shumaker, Maria Caspani, Peter Szekely, David Shepardson and Julie Steenhuysen; Writing by Daniel Trotta; Editing by Bernadette Baum, Jonathan Oatis and Bill Berkrot
+Reporting by Doina Chiacu, Lisa Shumaker, Maria Caspani, Peter Szekely, Jonathan Allen, David Shepardson and Julie Steenhuysen; Writing by Daniel Trotta; Editing by Jonathan Oatis and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.